-Enrolled students who want to change academic majors must first meet with a Success Coach, the Division Resource Specialist in the division of the new major, a career counselor, or the Director of Advising to discuss the appropriateness of the new major, the effect on degree completion, and possible financial aid implications.
-A Change of Major form will be completed to document the change and will be submitted by the student to TC Central for processing.
-Students on the Anderson, Easley, and Oconee, Campuses may complete the form after meeting with the Community Campus Student Services Coordinator.
-The deadline to change a major for the current term is noon on the last day to add courses for that term.
+Enrolled students who want to change academic majors must first meet with a Success Coach, or Community Campus Student Services Coordinator on the Anderson, Easley, and Oconee Campuses, or the Division Resource Specialist in the division of the new major, or a Career and Employability Resources counselor, or the Director of Advising to discuss the appropriateness of the new major, the effect on degree completion, and possible financial aid implications.
+A Change of Major form will be completed to document the change.

 Questions To Ask Yourself

 Recent studies indicate at least half of all college students will change their major at some point during their enrollment period, so you are not alone.
 Here are some important questions to consider before changing things up.

 Are You Burned Out or Are You Hitting Bumps in the Road?

 Changing your major is a pretty big deal and not one to be taken lightly.
 Perhaps you have found that the major you selected just isn’t a good fit after all.
 Maybe you’re having a tough time finding work-life balance with new college courses and your job.
 Or you might not be meshing well with an instructor’s style of teaching, or your grades are in a downward spiral.
 Everyone struggles to adjust to a new normal, but before you make any decisions about your major, we have several resources for you, from Success Coaches to Advisors to the team in Career and Employability Resources.
 Connect with us to talk through your choices!

 How Will a Change in My Major Impact My Financial Aid?